-Finally, workers ought to be properly trained on proper procedures for securely operating all machines they will work with.
-By following these safety tips, you can guarantee that everyone at the job site remains safe and secure.
+By following these safety tips, you can ensure that everyone at the job site remains safe and secure.

 Earthmoving equipment comes in all sizes and shapes, each with its own pros and cons.
 From the versatile backhoe loader to the powerful wheel loader, these machines can make any job site more efficient, allowing for a range of construction tasks to be completed quickly, accurately and cost-effectively.